nathom/streamrip/README.md

 # streamrip

-A scriptable stream downloader for Qobuz, Tidal, and Deezer.
+A scriptable stream downloader for Qobuz, Tidal, Deezer and SoundCloud.

 ## Features

-- Downloads tracks, albums, playlists, discographies, and labels from Qobuz, Tidal, and Deezer
+- Downloads tracks, albums, playlists, discographies, and labels from Qobuz, Tidal, Deezer, and SoundCloud

 - Automatically converts files to a preferred format
 - Has a database that stores the downloaded tracks' IDs so that repeats are avoided